FMInference/FlexiGen/README.md

 ----------

 The high computational and memory requirements of large language model (LLM) inference traditionally make it feasible only with multiple high-end accelerators.
 FlexGen aims to lower the resource requirements of LLM inference down to a single commodity GPU (e.g., T4, 3090) and allow flexible deployment for various hardware setups.
-The key technique behind FlexGen is to trade off between **latency** and **throughput** by developing techniques to increase the effective batch size.
+The key technique behind FlexGen is to trade off between **latency** and **throughput**.

 The key features of FlexGen include:

-⚡ **High-Throughput, Large-Batch Offloading**.
+⚡ **High-Throughput Offloading**.
 Higher-throughput generation than other offloading-based systems (e.g., Hugging Face Accelerate, DeepSpeed Zero-Inference) - sometimes by orders of magnitude.
 The key innovation is a new offloading technique that can effectively increase the batch size.
 This can be useful for batch inference scenarios, such as benchmarking (e.g., [HELM](https://github.com/stanford-crfm/helm)) and [data wrangling](https://arxiv.org/abs/2205.09911).

 📦 **Extreme Compression**.